plforacle/mysql-enterprise/setup/setup.md

 ## Introduction

 1) Client Setup
-Objective: Connect Notebook to the Oracle Network and the Oracle Cloud Infrastructure (OCI)
+Objective: Connect Personal Computer to the Oracle Network and the Oracle Cloud Infrastructure (OCI)

-In this lab you will Download lab materials, plus connect Notebook to the Oracle Network and the Oracle Cloud Infrastructure (OCI)
+In this lab you will Download lab materials, plus connect your Personal Computer to the Oracle Network and the Oracle Cloud Infrastructure (OCI)

-Estimated Lab Time: -- minutes
+Estimated Lab Time: -- 10 minutes

 ### Objectives
 In this lab, you will: